geocolumbus/geocolumbus.github.io/_posts/2017-10-13-HTTPS-ELB-AWS-Spring-Boot.md

 What I wanted was all requests to go to https.
 If someone who has never visited your site before types "www.mydomain.com" into the browser, it defaults to http unless you do something about it on your end.

 I discovered that an http request that came in to port 80 of the load balancer was routed to port 80 on the instance, and a https request that came in to port 443 of the load balancer was also routed to port 80 of the instance!
 What I wanted my Spring Boot App to do was to detect which requests were http and reroute them to the same URL, only with https.
 Happily, Spring Boot can do this because the load balancer adds an extra header to the request before passing it to the EC-2 instance, called X-Forwarded-Proto.
 It's value is either http or https, and with the proper configuration, Spring Boot will reroute http to https automagically!

-### Configuration Details

-The Spring Boot app needs some configuration to enable it to serve https requests and redirect http to https.

 #### Configure Spring Boot Properties